awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features-conversion.md

 Note that if you supply your own chain of attribute converter providers, you will override the default converter provider, `DefaultAttributeConverterProvider`\.
 If you want to use the functionality of the `DefaultAttributeConverterProvider`, you must include it in the chain\.

 It's also possible to annotate the bean with an empty array `{}`\.
-This disables the use of any attribute converter providers including the default\.
+This disables the use of any attribute converter providers, including the default\.
 In this case all attributes that are to be mapped must have their own attribute converter\.

-The following snipped shows a single converter provider\.
+The following snippet shows a single converter provider\.

 ```
 @DynamoDbBean(converterProviders = ConverterProvider1.class)